atcg/cPWP/README.md

 individual samples based on aligned short-read sequencing data.
 It is particularly useful for calculating global genome-wide differentiation between samples that have been sequenced at very low coverage, as it does not rely on called genotypes at any locus.
+There are functions to calculate both pairwise pi and covariance among samples.

 Instructions: